quicwg/reliable-stream-reset/draft-seemann-quic-reliable-stream-reset.md

 # RELIABLE_RESET_STREAM Frame

-The RELIABLE_RESET_STREAM frame adds an additional Reliable Size field to the RESET_STREAM frame.
+Conceptually, the RELIABLE_RESET_STREAM frame is a RESET_STREAM frame with an added Reliable Size field.

 ~~~
 RELIABLE_RESET_STREAM Frame {